0nlgally/0nlgally/README.md

 3. 12y+ above.
 4. Yao or Yuri.
 5. S3x jokes or dirty jokes(For fun please.)
-6. Sure, I allow **furries** but PLEASE, in a positive way!
-Don't feel weird.
-7. Artist people!!
+6. Artist people!!
-8. Sensitive or problematic (I love giving you support and solution for it💗.)
+7. Sensitive or problematic (I love giving you support and solution for it💗.)
 _____
 # DNI. ✘